Jimmie Davis: The election of 1959–1960

 When he became a candidate for a second term in 1959–60, Davis had been out of office for nearly a dozen years.
 In a later study of this election, three Louisiana State University political scientists described him by the following:

 Davis has all the external attributes of a "man of the people", but his serious political connections seem to be with the [parish-seat] elite and its allies, particularly the major industrial combinations of the state.
 He is in many respects a toned-down version of the old-style southern politician who could spellbound the mass of voters into supporting him regardless of the effects of his programs on their welfare. ...
 Davis creates the perfect image of a man to be trusted and one whose intense calm is calculated to bring rational balance into the political life of the state.

-Davis was running at a time when African Americans in the civil rights movement were seeking social justice and restoration of their constitutional rights.
-In 1954 the US Supreme Court had ruled in Brown v.
-Board of Education that segregation in public schools was unconstitutional and urged states to integrate their facilities.
-With a pledge to fight for continued segregation in public education, Davis won the Democratic gubernatorial nomination over a crowded field.

-It included fellow segregationist State Senator William M. Rainach of Claiborne Parish, former Lieutenant Governor Bill Dodd of Baton Rouge, former Governor James A. Noe of Monroe, and New Orleans Mayor deLesseps Story Morrison.
-Addison Roswell Thompson, the operator of a New Orleans taxicab stand and a member of the Ku Klux Klan, also filed candidacy papers.
+Pledging to fight for continued segregation in public education in the wake of such court decisions as Brown v.
+Board of Education, Davis won the Democratic gubernatorial nomination over William M. Rainach and deLesseps Morrison.

-Davis ran second in the primary to "Chep" Morrison, considered an anti-Long liberal by Louisiana standards.
+Davis ran second in the primary to Morrison, considered an anti-Long liberal by Louisiana standards.
 He defeated Morrison in the party runoff held on January 9, 1960.
 As African Americans (who had supported the Republican Party after the Civil War) were still largely disenfranchised in Louisiana, the Democratic primary was the only competitive race for office in the one-party state.